 The Model Conservation Transaction Addendum is designed for use with standard Pennsylvania Association of Realtors purchase and sale agreement forms.
 It addresses issues that commonly arise with conservation acquisition projects.

 A purchase option assures the option holder of the right to purchase property at a certain price within a certain time period but without an obligation to do so.
 In granting an option, the landowner gives up the right to sell freely during the option period.
+The Model Grant of Purchase Option may be used for acquiring land, conservation easements, trail easements, and other property interests.

 The holder of a right of first offer has the opportunity to purchase land at the landowners’ asking price before other prospective purchasers have an opportunity.
 An alternative configuration has the holder, rather than the landowners, making the first offer.
 If the right of first offer is coupled with a right of first negotiation, the holder has the further benefit of time for counterproposals and seeking mutually agreeable terms with the landowners before other bidders make competing offers.
 This model provides for both rights.